State moves from 47th in 2013-14 to a projected 29th in 2018-19

 Rankings conducted by left-leaning National Education Association

-Raleigh, N.C. – North Carolina has passed 18 states in national teacher pay rankings – more than one-third of the country – under Republican leadership in the state General Assembly since 2013.
+Raleigh, N.C. – North Carolina has passed 18 states in national teacher pay rankings – more than one-third of the country – following five consecutive pay raises from the state General Assembly since 2014.

 Data released by the left-leaning National Education Association this week shows North Carolina had the third-fastest rising teacher pay in the country since 2013-14, surpassed only by South Dakota and Washington over that time.